Favorite Albums of 2018

 19 Aug 2018

-track.
-It kicks off like some kind goth "Monster Mash" remix and before you know it the
+This may not be a full album, but I cannot get enough of this track.
+It kicks off like some kind goth "Monster Mash" remix and before you know it the guitars swell to this beautiful ringing chorus.
+Bolm's vocal delivery is fairly tempered throughout most of the song which

-throughout most of the song which juxtaposes really well against the aggressive closing
+juxtaposes really well against the aggressive closing lines of the chorus.

 Ballads 1